ussooraj/DART/README.md

 # **DART: Data Augmentation & Replication for Text**

 **DART** is a comprehensive, command-line tool designed to automate the creation of high-quality, synthetic datasets for training Optical Character Recognition (OCR) models.
-It transforms raw text from a corpus into a diverse, augmented, and ready-to-use dataset, significantly reducing the need for manual data collection and annotation.
+It transforms raw text from a corpus into a diverse, augmented and ready-to-use dataset, significantly reducing the need for manual data collection and annotation.

 ## **Key Features**

 * **Fully Configurable:** The **[config.yaml](./config.yaml)** file provides granular control over the entire generation pipeline.
-* **Dynamic Background Sizing:** Crops or tiles backgrounds to perfectly match the text dimensions, preventing image distortion.
+* **Dynamic Background Sizing:** Crops or tiles backgrounds to perfectly match the text dimensions and preventing image distortion.
 * **Context-Aware Text Sampling:** Generates text snippets by selecting adjacent words from the corpus to maintain semantic context.
 * **Rich Augmentation Pipeline:** Applies a chain of realistic, randomized augmentations to simulate real-world conditions:
   * Perspective Warping